AI-Assisted Decision Making with Human Learning: Acknowledgments

-We analyze the effect of errors in the algorithm's estimates of the ground-truth coefficients $a$, the human's coefficients $h$, and the convergence rate $\phi$ of the learning dynamic.
+In this section, we analyze the effect of errors in the algorithm's estimates of the ground-truth coefficients $a$, the human's coefficients $h$, and the convergence rate $\phi$ of the learning dynamic.
 Modeling errors can lead to incorrect feature selection, reducing overall value.
 To quantify this, we express these errors as the maximum possible error margin in value per feature.
-As we will see, it is important to distinguish between "overshoot" errors and ``undershoot'' errors, as these margins are asymmetric for few parameters.
-The following definition captures this formally, where $V(\{i\})$ is the true value of feature $i$ depending on whether we are in the static setting or the learning setting, and $V'(\{i\})$ is the value as computed by the imperfect algorithm.
+As we will see, it is important to distinguish between "overshoot" errors and ``undershoot'' errors, as their error margins can be asymmetric.
+The following definition captures this formally.
+For the rest of this section $V(\{i\})$ is the true value of feature $i$ depending on whether we are in the static setting or the learning setting, and $V'(\{i\})$ is the value computed by the imperfect algorithm.

 \begin{definition} Let $\eps_i$ denote an upper bound on the magnitude of error in some coefficient of feature $i$ (e.g., ground-truth coefficient or human's coefficient).
-The error margin of feature $i$'s value, $V(\{i\})$, is defined by two non-negative functions $\bar \xi_i(\eps_i)$ and $\xi_i(\eps_i)$ such that,
+The error margin of feature $i$'s value, $V(\{i\})$, is defined by two non-negative functions $\bar \xi_i(\eps_i)$ and $\xi_i(\eps_i)$, such that,

 \end{definition}